A love-triangle and a brand

 *I genuinely don't know if it was actually a black eye.
 Added for drama.

 P.S.
-Cory and Toni—if you're reading this—I wish you both all the very best.
+Cody and Teri—if you're reading this—I wish you both all the very best.

 Image credits: